ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 **Objection 2**: The following principle is uncontroversial

 1. Suppose that some principle of scientiﬁc methodology contributes to the reliability of that methodology in the following minimal sense: that its operation contributes to the likelihood that the observational consequences of accepted scientiﬁc theories will be (at least approximately) true.
-Then it is the business of scientiﬁc epistemology to *explain* the reliability of that principle `If a rule in scientific methodology increases the chances that the observable predictions of accepted theories are true (or close to true), then philosophers of science should explain _why_ that rule is reliable`
+Then it is the business of scientiﬁc epistemology to *explain* the reliability of that principle `If a rule in scientific methodology increases the chances that the observable predictions of accepted theories are true (or close to true), then philosophers of science should explain why that rule is reliable`

-In specific, (P) is an example of this principle ==why?
-How is P related to the second principle?==
+In specific, (P) is an instance rule of what this principle describes, and philosophers need to explain why this is reliable.

 (P) a proposed theory T must be experimentally tested under situations representative of those in which, in the light of collateral information, it is most likely that T will fail, if it's going to fail at all. `Pressure testing for L: find the cases where L fails it would produce different outcome`

-(P) is plausible, and only realism can follow (P) because you need causal claims made by the theory might plausibly go wrong
+**Objection**: (P) is plausible, and only realism can follow (P) because you need causal claims made by the theory might plausibly go wrong

 **Defense**: The pressure testing will confirm L to be empirically adequate as against contemplated alternatives